Security Council Rules

 - Roll-Call Vote: The Council shall normally vote by a show of placards, but any delegate may request a roll call vote.
 The roll call vote shall be taken in the English alphabetical order of the names of the members.
 The name of each member shall be called.
 Votes shall be “yes,” “no,” or “abstain”.
 Requests for a roll call vote are not subject to vote, debate, or objection.

-Note: This year the Security Council will include Egypt, Israel, Jordan, Palestine, and Syria as part of its deliberations.
+Note #1: This year the Security Council will include Germany, India, Republic of China (Taiwan), Republic of Korea, and Thailand as part of its deliberations.
 These additional countries that are not members of the Security Council may discuss, persuade, cajole, speak during both formal and informal sessions, and vote on procedural motions.
 However, non Security Council members cannot vote on the final resolutions being put to a vote.
 As always, additional countries that are not on the Security Council but are relevant to Security Council discussions may be called into the session to present their side of events and to answer questions asked by Security Council members.